microkernel2018/bootloader/README.md

 ## Binary to ISO conversion

-* The convertion of the executable binary file into ISO image was inspired from the proposal-template repo.
+* The conversion of the executable binary file into ISO image was inspired from the proposal-template repo.
 <a href="https://github.com/microkernel2018/proposal-template">Proposal-Template<a>